Skippeh/Oxide.GettingOverIt/README.md

  6. Build the solution.
 If you get errors, you're likely not using the latest Visual Studio 2017; which is required as Oxide uses some [C# 6.0](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6) features.

- 7. Copy the files from the `Bundles` directory for your game of choice to your server installation, then just start the server!
+ 7. Copy the files from the `Bundles` directory to the root of your installation folder, then just start the game!

  7a.
 Alternately, create a .deploy file under the desired game extension directory (ie. Games/Oxide.Rust) with a path to automatically deploy to.